Fear. Panic. Uncertainty. All feelings that surround us when we think about how to pay taxes as a freelancer.

 Filing taxes for your first year as a freelancer is tricky.
 That’s because, as a freelancer, you are supposed to pay your income taxes every quarter.
 These are known as quarterly estimated taxes.
 But most freelancers either don’t know this or don’t understand how to calculate this.

 But I’m getting ahead of myself.
 Let’s start with the basics:

 Do I have to pay taxes on my freelance income?

 Yes.
 You are required by law to pay taxes on all income, even the 20 bucks your neighbor paid you to mow his lawn.

 Now, the question becomes this: Is your freelancing a hobby or a business?
 The answer to that question determines how and if you can deduct certain expenses on your tax return.
-The IRS lays out some guidelines on how to determine whether what you’re doing is seen by them as a hobby or a business, but here’s the gist of it, taken from the IRS website:
+The IRS lays out some guidelines on how to determine whether what you’re doing is seen by them as a hobby or a business, but here’s the gist of it, as stated on the IRS website:

 “The IRS presumes that an activity is carried on for profit if it makes a profit during at least three of the last five tax years, including the current year — at least two of the last seven years for activities that consist primarily of breeding, showing, training or racing horses.”

 I’m assuming the last bit about horses probably doesn’t apply to any freelancers reading this post.
-But there you have it: if your freelancing made a profit during at least three of the last five tax years, you are a business!
+But there you have it: If your freelancing made a profit during at least three of the last five tax years, the IRS might view you as a business!
 But that’s not the only guideline to go by, as maybe you haven’t even been in business for the past five years.